Dhanshree0802/Website-Deployment-on-AWS-EC2-Windows-Server-/README.md

 ## Prerequisites
 Before you begin, ensure you have the following:
 - An AWS account.
-- A locally installed RDP client (e.g., Remote Desktop Connection on Windows).
+- A locally installed RDP client (e.g., Remote Desktop Connection on Windows) or you will get the download link while connecting.
 - Website files ready for deployment.
 - Basic understanding of AWS and Windows Server.